 Nato Thompson, Creative Time

-Athens today is witness to two of the world’s most urgent, and lived, issues.
+In 2017, Athens was witness to two of the world’s most urgent, and lived, issues.
 The destruction wrought by the Syrian war has caused thousands to flee to Greece’s shores.
-At the same time, a strict austerity regime and the resurgence of neoliberalism have caused a multifaceted social crisis.
+At the same time, a strict austerity regime and the resurgence of neoliberalism caused a multifaceted social crisis.
 Globally, these events found terrifying handmaidens in the rise of xenophobia, reactive populism, and waning support for internationalism.
-At this critical conjuncture, the “On Homelands and the Stateless as the World Tilts Right” symposium will address the challenges facing progressive artists and activist communities under prevailing economic and political conditions.
+At a critical conjuncture, the “On Homelands and the Stateless as the World Tilts Right” symposium addressed the challenges facing progressive artists and activist communities under prevailing economic and political conditions.

 Special lunches were created by Options FoodLab, a community of locals and newcomers to Athens who use food and cooking as a catalyst for intercultural exchange, personal growth, and integration.

 ABOUT CREATIVE TIME SUMMIT DISPATCH

 The symposium was the first iteration of Creative Time’s newest initiative, Creative Time Summit Dispatch.
 Inspired by the global communities that have grown around the Summit over the past eight years, this nomadic series of convenings will be presented in partnership with arts organizations and institutions in various cities around the world and will address urgent issues at the intersection of art and politics in inventive and flexible formats.

 ABOUT THE ONASSIS CULTURAL CENTRE & THE FAST FORWARD FESTIVAL